-1. All panelists shall:
+2. Roster members shall:

-- (a) have expertise or experience in law, international trade, other matters covered by this Agreement, or the resolution of disputes arising under international trade agreements; - (b) be chosen strictly on the basis of objectivity, impartiality, reliability, and sound judgment; - (c) be independent of, and not be affiliated with or take instructions from any Party; and - (d) comply with a code of conduct established by the Parties.
+- (a) have expertise or experience in law, international trade, other matters covered by this Agreement, or the resolution of disputes arising under international trade agreements; - (b) be chosen strictly on the basis of objectivity, reliability, and sound judgment; - (c) be independent of, and not be affiliated with or take instructions from, any Party; and - (d) comply with a code of conduct to be established by the Commission.